SneakyPeet/EasyEventSourcing/ReadMe.md

 *	Then `Events` (Or `Throws Exception`)

 By mocking the EventStore and using the CommandDispatcher as test entry point, it is easy to write tests that follow `f(events,command) => event(s)` and are implementation unaware.
 This makes the tests robust as they only change when the rules change, not when the rule implementation changes.

+However!
+I am not sure if this is actually a good thing.
+Testing if an EmptyCart Event was created does not prove that the CartAggregate is infact empty.
+Hmmmm

 #Domain
 ##Rules